hugoagno3/mCP/README.md

 the mCP publication can be found here:
 doi: https://doi.org/10.3389/frans.2024.1425190

 I created mCP to aliveate the need of deep expertise in data analysis, but in case you need specific support I provide data analysis support that includes use of mCP, and interactomics tools for complexome profiling.
-Please reach me out my email: hugo.amedei@med.uni-goettingen.de or hugoagno3@gmail.com
+Please reach me out my email: hugoagno3@gmail.com

  "mCP_tutorial_Humans_samples"